Exploring the Artefacts #1: Slavko Vorkapich's Golden Lessons Part 1

 In the following example, the woodsman stops and sees something.
 The film cuts to a shot with a woman's hat in the foreground and the woodsman in the background.
 It's as if he's looking at himself, thus causing the viewer to be momentarily confused and distracted.

-Kurosawa's visual flaw hardly diminishes his mesmerizing display of cinematic composition.
-Vorkapich also considered Rashomon to be one of only two feature length motion pictures (he disliked the word "film" saying it was too static) to fully realize the medium's capability of producing a pure cinematic masterpiece.
+Kurosawa's visual flaw hardly diminishes his mesmerising display of cinematic composition.
+Vorkapich also considered Rashomon to be one of only two feature length motion pictures (he disliked the word "film" implying it was too static) to fully realise the medium's capability of producing a pure cinematic masterpiece.

-Next Time: Another broken golden rule, and a scene from the "other" theatrical masterpiece Slavko Vorkapich treasured in his Golden Lessons Part 2.
+Next Time: another golden rule, and a scene from the "other" theatrical masterpiece Slavko Vorkapich treasured in his Golden Lessons Part 2.